 Reading: In all years, Reading will be assessed continually through 1:1 reading, guided reading and within lessons.
-Reading records will be kept for all pupils.
-Each half-term a more formative reading assessment will enable teachers to track progress through the school's assessment tracking system.
+Each term, a more formative reading assessment will enable teachers to track progress through the school's assessment tracking system (Arbor).

 Writing